The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Background

 \subsection{Post Data vs User Data}

-Prior works on reposting prediction primarily relied on data of posts (including posts being reposted and the historial posts of users).
-For example, the ML models typically relied on features extracted from the textual content of post data, and the NN models often used the post data exclusively.
+Prior works on reposting prediction have often relied heavily on post-derived data, including the message text of the post being considered for reposting and the historical posts of users.
+For example, the ML models typically use features extracted from textual post content, while NN models often use the posts data exclusively.

-It is known, however, that user-related data, including users' profile, their following list, and their past behaviour, interest and interactions, can have a significant influence on a user's status, actions and decisions~\cite{luo2013will,lampos2014predicting,he2021cannot,xu2012analyzing,zhang2019deep}.
-For example, \cite{luo2013will} suggested that a recipient is more likely to repost a post from a sender if the recipient follows the sender, and the two users have shared interests and prior interactions.
-Prior works on recommender systems support similar observations ~\cite{bobadilla2013recommender,zhang2019deep,wu2022graph}.
+It is known, however, that user-related data, including users' profiles, following lists, past behaviour, interests, and interactions, can have a significant influence on a user's status, actions, and decisions~\cite{jerez2026human,luo2013will,lampos2014predicting,he2021cannot,xu2012analyzing}.
+For example, \citet{luo2013will} suggested that a recipient is more likely to repost if they follow the sender, and the two users have shared interests and prior interactions.
+Prior work on recommender systems supports similar observations ~\cite{bobadilla2013recommender,zhang2019deep,wu2022graph}.
+Related work on social network exposure has further shown that information exposure is shaped by user network structure and can be algorithmically diversified to mitigate filter bubbles and echo chambers~\cite{matakos2020tell}.

+These observations motivate considering social and behavioural context, beyond post content alone, when modelling information diffusion.
+They also motivate a direct comparison between post-related and user-related features, rather than treating user context as auxiliary metadata.

+This comparison is also relevant to language-model-based approaches.
+Several recent studies ~\cite{jiang2023retweet,jiang2025social,guo2025somermultiviewuserrepresentation} show that LLMs can be useful for social media user profiling.
+However, in these studies, language models are mainly applied to textual data, such as profile descriptions, post content, or user historical posts.
+Structural user features are typically handled as numerical features or training signals outside the language-model input.
+This leaves open the question of whether LLMs can use structured user information and benefit reposting prediction.